sw1562776/milky-addon/README.md

   - Do you want to build a snowman? ♪♪ Maybe an iron one... or even a dark one.
 - AutoInvertedY
   - Automatically constructs your favorite, uh... iconic shape — using any block you choose.
 Ideal for establishing a proudly ridiculous *rocket garden*.
+- ChestDeposit
+  - Automatically deposits items from your inventory into chests when needed.
 - ChestRestock
   - Automatically refill your inventory with chosen item from chests when necessary.
 - InHand